 This week, one of my first discoveries, or “Oh, I finally get it!” moments came listening to an interview with Neale Donald Walsch, author of the Conversations with God series.
 My Sister gave me his first book before it became popular, even though she was kind of an atheist at the time.
-I’m lucky to have the sister that I do.
+She has since changed her mind.

 In the interview, Neale Walsch talked about the difference between the words, I want and I choose.

 I’ve been intrigued by the Law of Attraction movement along with a couple billion or so other people.
 Not the magic thinking aspects of law of attraction, but the notion that things change when we change our internal frequency or “bandwidth” connection.
 I think fiber optic light channels are an interesting metaphor for our own internal frequencies.
 (Some engineers might not think so.)